mukundanramesh/OWL-Automation-Support/README.md

 # How to use OWL Support Tool
 * Once the app is imported the Site **OWL Support Tool** will be available in the widget menu.
 ![SITE HOME PAGE](https://github.com/mukundanramesh/OWL-Automation-Support/blob/main/Images/OWL%20Support%20Tool%20-%20Home%20Page.png)
-* Create Stored Porcedures for either Delete , Truncate or Insert .
+* Create Stored Porcedures for either Delete , Truncate or Insert.
     * Example 1:
         '''
             DELIMITER $$